 Volume: How do I know how loud to be?
 That’s a tricky question as it all depends on the context of the gig and who your client is.
 You don’t want to deafen those nearest to you but you want to be heard as well.
 For the ceremony you can usually tell as everyone is being quiet so you’ll be more easily heard.
 You can ask the minister or justice of the peace to help during setup.
 For the reception a great thing to do is, when you show up tell them (someone besides the bride and groom though) to update you.
 You can literally say, “it’s always hard to tell how loud to be from where I sit and play, so please feel free to stop by and tell be to be louder or softer.”
 That puts some of the responsibility on them instead of you.

 Wedding music from this site:

-- Bach: Jesu, Joy of Man’s Desiring, Notation [free] or TAB
+- Bach: Jesu, Joy of Man’s Desiring (PDF) – Possible for the signing

-You can check out some Wedding Books for classical guitar via Amazon.
+More Books: You can check out some Wedding Books for classical guitar via Amazon.
 Just be careful of quality…

 Here are some common works but add your own because some people want something unique and pretty that isn’t used for every wedding they’ve ever been to.

 - Processional: “Trumpet Voluntary” (J. Clark); “Trumpet Tune” (H. Purcell) ; “Jesu, Joy of Man’s Desiring” (J.S.
 Bach); “March” from Occasional Oratorio (G.F.
 Handel) are all good choices.
 If the bride is not using the “Canon in D” by Pachelbel then you can consider using it here.